mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 * error: information about the last error related to this server.
 Default null.
 * roundTripTime: the duration of the ismaster call.
 Default null.
 * type: a `ServerType`_ enum value.
 Default Unknown.
-* minWireVersion: the minimum wire protocol version supported by the server.
+* minWireVersion, maxWireVersion:
-  Default 0.
+  the wire protocol version range supported by the server.
-* maxWireVersion: the maximum wire protocol version supported by the server.
+  Both default to 0.
-  Default 0.
+  `Use min and maxWireVersion only to determine compatibility`_.
 * hosts, passives, arbiters: Sets of addresses.
   This server's opinion of the replica set's members, if any.
   These `hostnames are normalized to lower-case`_.